jc-hsiao/BlueJ.NaiveTicket/README.md

 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!

+*-
+	yes the fields must be declared in this order
+-*

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.
+*-
+	yes it is always required
+-*

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.
+*-
+	public int status;
+-*

 ### Exercise 2.16
 * To what class does the following constructor belong?
 ```
 public Student(String name)
 ```
+*-
+	it belongs to the Student class
+-*

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 ```
 public Book(String title, double price)
 ```
+*-
+	it takes two parameters, 'title' is of type String and 'price' is of type double -*

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?
+*-
+	There can be:
+		private String bookTitle;
+		private String Author;
+		private int ISBN;
+		private String genre;
+		private String publisher;
+		private int publishedYear;
+-*

 READ upto and INCLUDING section 2.15 of this chapter.